 Bouchon Bakery is located next to the restaurant of the same name in downtown Yountville.
 You can read about my time at the restaurant here as it is a fantastic spot to eat at.
 There is a parking lot across the street right next to the V Marketplace, which you can park at for the bakery.

 The interior is tiny, but it houses an incredible amount of breads, pastries, and desserts.
-The main case is what holds the famous macaroons though which are a very popular item here that often sells out.
+The main case is what holds the famous macaroons though, which are a trendy item here that often sells out.

 I visited twice and ordered a bunch of different things while I was staying in the area.
 Here is what I tried.

-Chocolate, Almond Croissant – Buttery and creamy croissant with ample almond slivers on top and a light drizzle of chocolate for taste.
-The interior was a rich chocolate filling and it is a great addition to the croissant.
+Chocolate, Almond Croissant – A buttery and creamy croissant with ample almond slivers on top and a light drizzle of chocolate for taste.
+The interior was a rich chocolate filling, and it is an excellent addition to the croissant.

 Macaroons – My wife tried at least three of these while we were here, salted caramel, raspberry, and pistachio.
 Pistachio was her favorite, but honestly, I think she would have no problem eating any of them.
 They are also pretty big, which I wasn’t expecting.